gmtprime/skogsra/README.md

 ## License

-`Skogsra` is released under the MIT License.
+_Skogsrå_ is released under the MIT License.
 See the LICENSE file for further details.